top of page

 Sharing your story can be an incredibly therapeutic way to process your grief ,you'll have the opportunity to share your memories and experiences in a supportive, non-judgmental environment.
 Additionally, the program incorporates creative activities such writing, photo sharing, and music, to help you express your emotions and find new ways to honour the memory of your loved one.

-As Rumi beautifully said: “Your task is not to seek for love, but to seek and find all the barriers within yourself that you have built against it.”
+As Rumi beautifully said: “Your task is not to seek love, but to seek and find all the barriers within yourself that you have built against it.”

 About the host :

-William Fley is a bereavement counsellor with the emergency services and has worked within the NHS.
+William Fley is a bereavement counsellor with the emergency services and has worked within the NHS and in private practice.
 He has practised in various Buddhist traditions for over 20 years.
-William is the founder and director of the "Mindfulness Network for people of colour" a community interest company based in the UK, which aims to bring awareness of transgenerational trauma through mindfulness-based interventions.
-Qualified as a 'Breathworks' mindfulness teacher, he completed a 2-year certification program with Tara Brach and Jack Kornfield. has Studied with Danial Foor founder of Ancestral medicine and David Kessler an internationally known bereavement specialist.
+William is the founder and director of the "Mindfulness Network for People of Colour" - a community interest company based in the UK, which aims to bring awareness of transgenerational trauma through mindfulness-based interventions.
+Qualified as a 'Breathworks' mindfulness teacher, he completed a 2-year certification program with Tara Brach and Jack Kornfield. has studied with Danial Foor (founder of 'Ancestral Medicine') and David Kessler, an internationally known bereavement specialist.
 He has also completed a 18 month course in African centred practices with Dr Erica Mcinnis

 Share This Event